- 26 Aug 2020

 The Nubian lands were threatened by the Nile flood since the High dam was build.
 Every time the Egyptian government decides to renovate the high dam, the surrounded Nubian lands were drowned which led the UNESCO World Heritage Site to interact in order to save thousands of years civilization and the pharaonic temples.
 The executive committee of the UNESCO launched an international operation team to relocate the Nubian treasures and monuments, and it was the largest relocation process in the history of the UNESCO named " Nubian rescue campaign".
 The international mission wasn't easy at all, and took more over 20 years to be done, but at the end, the goal was achieved by relocating the monuments away from the Nile high level.

 The Nubia museum is one of Aswan main attractions and since our travel to Egypt Company is responsible to provide you itineraries with the most selective destinations in Egypt.
-We have organized Aswan day tours and Egypt Nile cruise packages that include a visit to this amazing site.
+We have organized Aswan day tours and Nile river cruises that include a visit to this amazing site